UniMainzGeo/LaMEM/README.md

 LaMEM is a parallel 3D numerical code that can be used to model various thermomechanical geodynamical processes such as mantle-lithosphere interaction for rocks that have visco-elasto-plastic rheologies.
-It was developed to better understand geological processes, particularly related to the dynamics of the crust and the lithosphere and their interaction with the mantle.
-The code is build on top of PETSc and uses a marker-in-cell approach with a staggered finite difference discretization.
+It was developed to better understand geological processes, particularly related to the dynamics of the crust and  lithosphere and their interaction with the mantle.
+It can, however, also be used to solve geomechanical problems, includes (compressible) poroelasticity, can be used to compute gravity anomalies and has an (adjoint) inversion framework.
+The code uses a marker-in-cell approach with a staggered finite difference discretization and is build on top of PETSc such that it can run on anything from a laptop to a massively parallel machine.

 A range of (Galerkin) multigrid and iterative solvers are available, for both linear and non-linear rheologies, using Picard and